Lovor01/twentyseventeen-modified/README.md

 ## Changes - innerpages:
 * Typewriter effect on titles
 * Images on left, text on right.
-Images are entered on admin part in custom fields
+On mobile pages, first image shows before text, the rest after.
+Images are entered on admin part in custom fields in pages.

 ## Custom form
 * For contact form, plugin is not used.
 Instead, whole solution is custom coded.
 It saves sent messages in database and shows them as wordpress Table.
-Email is also sent to client.
+Email is also sent to admin of the page with contact form content.